 One of the most important ways to protect a teen’s or child’s oral health is to have them not start using tobacco.
 Parents and teachers can stress the importance of avoiding smoking, not just because it puts a person at risk for gum disease, but also because it increases a teen’s risk for other health problems.

 If your child has signs of gum disease or periodontal disease, he or she should be seen by a periodontist.
 Drs.
-Gallardo and Lamas are able to discuss treatment and prevention options with you and your child.
+Gallardo are able to discuss treatment and prevention options with you and your child.
 For an appointment in the Miami area, call 305-447-1447 today.